Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 var analytics = getAnalytics(123)

 No Promise.all, no await, no special syntax.
-If it can run in parallel, it will.
+If it can run concurrently, it will.

 2. 🚦 Data-Driven Flow: Code Runs When Its Inputs Are Ready